GSA/datagov-infrastructure-live/README.md

 ## Secrets

+Get a copy of `secrets.tfvars` from a fellow developer.
+If you're creating a new environment, copy the template file and fill it out.
+The `secrets.tfvars` file should exist in the root directory of the environment.

+    $ cp secrets.tfvars.sample new-environment/secrets.tfvars

+## Secrets

 The following secrets are defined in our CI/CD system (CircleCI).
 Each is defined as an environment variable `TF_VAR_variable_name`.